This post may contain affiliate links. Please read our disclosure policy.

 • 1 tablespoon extra-virgin olive oil

-• 1 cup finely-diced yellow onion about 1 small onion
+• 1 cup finely diced yellow onion (from about 1/2 large onion)

 • 2 tablespoons tomato paste